 We have compiled daily updated information for our (prospective) students on this website that covers all aspects of studying and applying in view of the special circumstances of the coronavirus pandemic.

 The situation is improving and the handling of the situation in Germany has received some international appraisals.
-Containment measures and early tests are working well in Germany and the health system has never been overwhelmed in this time.
-We hope for even more improved situation very soon.
-Slowly, the lockdown in Germany is being eased off and many activities under the conditions of hygiene measures, compulsory use of face masks and social distancing are permitted.
-Schools are also returning slowly to classroom teachings under certain conditions.
+Containment measures and early tests are working well in Germany and the health system has never been overwhelmed at this time.
+We hope for an improved situation very soon.
+The lockdown in Germany will hopefully be eased off in March 2021 and many activities under the conditions of hygiene measures, compulsory use of face masks and social distancing are still permitted by now.
+Schools are slowly returning to classroom teaching under certain conditions.

-Efforts to slow down the spread of the virus have been put in place and these includes, restricting movements, awareness and strengthening the health facilities.
-Above all, costs relating to coronavirus tests are being taken over by the health insurance providers in Germany and this also helped in the early detection and treatment of the symptoms.
+Measures to slow down the spread of the virus have been put in place and these include restricting movements and awareness and strengthening the health facilities.
 All federal states have now made it compulsory to wear a mask in parts of public spaces (super markets, public transport services) in order to contain the further spread of the coronavirus.
+Measures are subject to daily scrutiny and may vary across the country.

 Yes.
-All our administrative staffs are reachable and all questions will be attended to as usual.
-With the means of digital, we are able to operate and carry on with our day to day activities.
+All our administrative staff members are reachable and all questions will be attended to as usual.
+Both on-campus and digitally we are able to operate and carry on with our day to day activities.

 Yes.
-All plans are ongoing for the upcoming semester to start as scheduled in August 2020.
-A return to classroom teaching is planned for the winter semester 2020/2021.
-Digital teaching formats will remain as an addition to the curriculum.
-Students who will be able to obtain visas on time and have no travel restrictions can join the semester in August on campus right away and those who will have visa delays or travel restrictions, will also still start the semester online and then join the semester as soon as their visas are issued or to able travel.
-So in this case and irrespective of the situation, no one will miss any activities, as every student will be able to start the semester either ways.
+All plans are ongoing for the upcoming semester to start as scheduled in August 2021.
+Between now and then, there is still a long time and judging by the progress already recorded in Germany, CBS’s authority remains confident that the situation will keep on improving.
+As such, the fall semester starting at the end of August is planned to start either online or offline at the original scheduled time, or with combination of digital teaching formats and on-campus lectures.
+This way you will still start your semester either online or on campus.
+Students who will be able to obtain visas on time and have no travel restrictions can hopefully join the semester in August on campus right away and those who will have visa delays or travel restrictions, will also still start the semester online and then join the semester as soon as their visas have been issued or they are able travel.
+In this case and irrespective of the situation, no one will miss any activities, as every student will be able to start the semester either ways.

 For now, we are planning the semester as it is and plan the semester starts as scheduled.
 We are monitoring the situation constantly in order to take appropriate measures and decisions at all times and judging by the progress already recorded in Germany, we are very hopeful that things will get even more better before the semester start.

 We advise you to proceed and secure your study place.
-The current situation will not last forever and students will always have the flexibility of amending their study contract to next semester of cancelling it out rightly in case the situation worsened.
+The current situation will not last forever and students will always have the flexibility of amending their study contract to next semester or canceling it outrightly in case the situation worsened.

-Since the upcoming semester is starting with the combination of digital teaching formats and on-campus lectures, we are happy to be able to offer online classes for those who won’t be able to join lectures on campus right from the beginning of the semester due to the situation and can join the semester as soon as they are able to travel to Germany.
+Since the semester is carried out with the combination of digital teaching formats and on-campus lectures, we are happy to be able to offer online classes for those who won’t be able to join lectures on campus right from the beginning of the semester due to the situation and can join the semester as soon as they are able to travel to Germany.

-In an extra-ordinary longer delays, you can flexibly move your admission to the next intake.
+In extra-ordinary longer delays, you can flexibly move your admission to the next intake.

 In case of a visa refusal (not related to Coronavirus) our usual cancellation rules apply.

 As there are many conflicting news going up and down, we advise you to keep monitoring the situation yourself with WHO.
 Please contact us on any question you might have and we will carefully supply you with accurate information regarding the situation.
-CBS is reachable on [email protected]; or our telephone: +4922193180931
+CBS can be reached at [email protected]; or via phone: +4922193180931

-Irrespective of the situation, the upcoming semester is starting both digitally and on campus and students with no delay issues can start the lectures on campus and those with visa or travel delays will still be able to start the semester online and then join the semester as soon as their visas are issued or are able to travel.
-So in this case no one will miss any activities, as every student will be able to start the semester either ways.
+Irrespective of the situation, the semester is being carried out both digitally and on campus and students with no delay issues can start the lectures on campus and those with visa or travel delays will still be able to start the semester online and then join the semester as soon as their visas are issued or are able to travel.
+So in this case no one will miss any activities, as every student will be able to start the semester either way.

-So we strongly recommend that you proceed with your study arrangement at CBS as much as possible, because the situation in Germany is already getting better and it might be too late to start the process at a later time.
+So we strongly recommend that you proceed with your study arrangement at CBS as much as possible.

-We strongly advise that everyone who already secured a study place at CBS should proceed with all visa arrangements for the start of their studies in August 2020.
-With the level of improvements already recorded in Germany and Europe, we hope that the situation in your home country will also get better very soon and you will soon be able to join your studies on campus.
+We strongly advise that everyone who already secured a study place at CBS should proceed with all visa arrangements for the start of their studies in January 2021.

 In case the German embassy in your home country is not closed and are accepting visa application, delaying the visa application to a later time might be too late for you to receive your student visa for Germany, so please start the process as soon as possible.
 But in case you are not able to submit your visa application due to closure of your local German embassy, don’t worry; you can start the process as soon as the embassy resumes operation and you will still be able to start the semester online in August and then join the semester as soon as you obtain your visa and able to travel.